isaacj96/grp12_CS4371/README.md

 The script can then be ran with the output appearing in the console.

+To run G12.ipynb using google colab just be sure to run the code in each block from top to bottom.

 ## Data

-The data that was used to train the deep learning model can be found [insert repo here].
+The data that was used to train the deep learning model can be found at [ADRepository: Real-world anomaly detection datasets](https://github.com/GuansongPang/ADRepository-Anomaly-detection-datasets/blob/main/numerical%20data/DevNet%20datasets/celeba_baldvsnonbald_normalised.csv).
 The data used for the classical ML algorithms is an updated version of the KDDCup99 dataset sourced from the [University of New Brunswick](https://www.unb.ca/cic/datasets/nsl.html)

 ## Sources